irfiacre/ML-Prediction-AI/readme.md

 ## Getting Started

-### 1. Create a virtual environment
+### 1. Create a virtual environment (Optional on windows)
 ```
-$ python3 -m venv venv   (If you have python version 3.11*, replace python3 with python3.11
+$ python3 -m venv venv   #(If you have python version 3.11*, replace python3 with python3.11)
-$ Activate the virtual environment
+# Activate the virtual environment
 $ source venv/bin/activate
 ```